laoguowangCP/godot-statechart-sharp/docs/manual.md

 TransitionPromoter node is used as child node of a transition.
 When parented transition is ready, the promoter will:

-1. Find non-history leaf states descendant to parent state of the transition.
+1. Get certain leaf states descendant to parent state of the transition.
 2. Duplicate transition, add it as first child to each leaf state.
 3. Delete origin transition and promoter itself.

-This node is useful if you want a transition to be priorized without duplicating them manually in each leaf states.
+TransitionPromoter is useful if you need to "prioritize" a transition, meaning you want your transition to be considered first in subtree of statechart in any situation.
+As transition selection is started from leaf states, prioritized transition needs multiple copies in certain leaf states.
+The query of certain leaf states comes up with a recursion, started with parent state of the transition:

+- For compound state: query each substate.
+If no descendant state is selected, then commit itself as a leaf state.
+- For parallel state: query substates, but stop if any descendant is selected.
+Or else no descendant is leaf state, then commit itself as leaf state.
+- For history state: do nothing.

 <br/>